-The Q3-2000 has two slots on the top for mounting.
+The Q2000 has two slots on the top for mounting.
 These are both required to ensure a strong connection to the rail.
-There is a handle in between these mounting slots for ease of carrying and placement of the Q3-2000s around the job site.
-Use two fasteners to mount the Q3-2000 to the rail and torqued to 10 ft-lbs / 13.5 N-m.
+There is a handle in between these mounting slots for ease of carrying and placement of the Q2000s around the job site and on the roof top.
+Use two fasteners to mount the Q2000 to the rail and torque to 10 ft-lbs / 13.5 N-m.

-Note: the Q3-2000 has DC connectors on the sides, an AC connector and a Wireless Window on the bottom.
+Note: the Q2000 has DC connectors on the sides, an AC connector and a Wireless Window on the bottom.
 Weight should NEVER be placed on these plastic components to ensure they are not damaged during the installation process.
-The Q3-2000 should always be carried and supported using the handle and placed down by leaning on the edges of the body of the unit.
+The Q2000 should always be carried and supported using the handle and placed down by leaning on the edges of the body of the unit.
 Never carry or pull the microinverter using any of the connected cables.
 No weight should be applied on the connectors as they can be damaged.

-3.3.
+3.8.
 Cabling

-Once your microinverters are mounted on the racking, the next step will be to lay out the AC Cable on the site and connect it to the rails.
+Once your microinverters are mounted on the racking, the next step will be to lay out the AC Cable on the roof and connect it to the rails.
 Some basic tips will ensure an easy installation: